mssamhan31/Solar-Curtailment/README.md

 ## About

 This open source tool is written as part of RACE for 2030, Curtailment and Network Voltage Analysis Study (CANVAS) project.
 The development of the open source tool is supported by funding from Digital Grid Futures Institute (DGFI), University of New South Wales (UNSW).

 This tool measures the amount of curtailed energy from a residential or commercial distributed energy resource such as distributed PV (D-PV) and/or battery energy storage system (BESS) via one of the following inverter power quality response modes (PQRM):
-1. Tripping (inverter cease to operate during high voltage conditions)
+1. Tripping (anti-islanding & limits for sustained operation): Inverter cease to operate during high voltage conditions.
-2. V-VAr Response (high levels of VAr absorbtion and injection limits inverter maximum real power)
+2. V-VAr Response: High levels of VAr absorbtion and injection limits inverter maximum real power.
-3. V-Watt Response (inverter linearly reduces its real power output as a function of voltage conditions)
+3. V-Watt Response: Inverter linearly reduces its real power output as a function of voltage conditions.

-The tool uses the time-series measurements of:
+The tool uses the time-series telemetry data of:
 1. Voltage
 2. Real power (D-PV/BESS inverter)
 3. Reactive power (D-PV/BESS inverter)
 4. Global horizontal irradiance (GHI)
 5. Site information (dc and ac capacity of the inverter)

-Through analysing the data mentioned above, this tool aims to answer the questions below:
+Through analysing this data, the tool aims to answer the questions below:
 1. Does the D-PV inverter trip?
 If so, how often?
 2. How much energy is lost due to tripping curtailment in kWh/day?
 3. Does the D-PV inverter show V-VAr response?